NabeelHimaz/RISCV/README.md

 The processor development is done in the register transfer level (`rtl`) folder and the testing is performed in the test bench folder (`tb`).
 The test bench folder contains:
-- Assembly files (1 to 5 provided and f1_fsm) - in later versions
+- Assembly files (1 to 5 provided and f1.s)
 - `assemble.sh` - translating RISCV assembly to machine code
-- `vbuddy_test` - Tests creating to verify RISCV performance with VBuddy (provided) Other files are either a result of these files (testing outputs e.g. `*.vcd`) or were provided.
+- `doit.sh` - master script that handles the top level execution of the unit tests and test programs.
+- Unit tests
+- Program tests
+- Vbuddy tests

 Note: only for this version, is the `tb` folder shown, this contains the tests and shows all other execution files